fusionjs/fusionjs/README.md

   - `componentDidMount: boolean` - Optional.
 Defaults to `true`.
 On the browser, `sideEffect` is called when the component is mounted.
   - [TO BE DEPRECATED] `componentWillReceiveProps: boolean` - Optional.
 Defaults to `false`.
 On the browser, `sideEffect` is called again whenever the component receive props.
   - `componentDidUpdate: boolean` - Optional.
 Defaults to `false`.
 On the browser, `sideEffect` is called again right after updating occurs.
-  - `getDerivedStateFromProps: boolean` - Optional.
-Defaults to `false`.
-On the browser, `sideEffect` is called when getDerivedStateFromProps is triggered.
   - `forceUpdate: boolean` - Optional.
 Defaults to `false`.
   - `contextTypes: Object` - Optional.
 Custom React context types to add to the prepared component.
 - `hoc: (Component: React.Component) => React.Component` - A higher-order component that returns a component that awaits for async side effects before rendering.